yemta/KFO-Server/docs/KFO-Server-AOV Guide.md

 	![Demo Evidence Text Example](https://cdn.discordapp.com/attachments/657301457086840837/1096387674887163964/demoFileExample.png)
 	- When finished, use `/demo [evidence name or ID]` to play the cutscene.
 Use `/demo` by itself to stop it.
 ## Case Advert Webhook
-* **need**
+* **need** `message`
 	- Sending an advert through `/need` will automatically post it to the AOV Community Server's #Case-Advertising channel.
 	- This will also include your current area as well as pinging any roles mentioned in the advert.
+		- Role pings that can be included are Defense, Prosecution, Judge, Witness/Detective (also includes Jury roles) and Stenographer.
+Shorter versions, such as "def" or "steno" are also recognised.
-	- eg. "/need defense, co-pro, and steno for case!" will ping the discord's Defense, Prosecution and Steno roles.
+	- eg. "/need defense, co-pro, and steno for case!" will ping the Discord's Defense, Prosecution and Stenographer roles.
 	- Putting "All roles" in the message will ping all roles.
-	- 'Arcade' will be pinged automatically if a `/need` is sent from an Arcade-named area.
+	- The 'Arcade' role will be pinged automatically if a `/need` is sent from an Arcade-named area.
 ## Testimony Commands
 **Note: Testimony recording can also be used from IC Chat as a CM - see "In-Character Commands" below.**
 * **testimony** `[id]`